Skip to content

 3. Huckleberry — Best App with Android Support

 The free tier of Huckleberry allows basic sleep logging with charts and trends.
 The paid tier adds SweetSpot predictions, sleep program guidance, and extended analytics.
-Huckleberry is available on both iOS and Android, which gives it a reach advantage over iOS-only alternatives.
+Huckleberry is available on both iOS and Android, as is SleepSpot; some alternatives in this category remain iOS-only.

 Best for: Android parents who want app-based sleep predictions and are willing to pay a subscription.